touying-typ/touying/src/components.typ

 /// - `display-section` is a boolean indicating whether the sections should be displayed.
 Default is `false`.
 ///
 /// - `display-subsection` is a boolean indicating whether the subsections should be displayed.
 Default is `true`.
 ///
+/// - `linebreaks` is a boolean indicating whether or not to insert linebreaks between links for sections and subsections
+///
 /// - `short-heading` is a boolean indicating whether the headings should be shortened.
 Default is `true`.
 #let mini-slides(